The technetronic era involves the gradual appearance of a more controlled

 religious oppression from the amalgamation of Christendom with the empirical

-structure, resulting in the Papal Roman empire succeeding the Pagan Roman
+structure, resulting in the Pagan Roman empire being succeeded by the Papal Roman

 "The most obvious effect of the Reformation